California Institute of Technology (Caltech) on Overleaf

-Caltech Library is providing free Overleaf Pro+ accounts for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
+Caltech Library is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

-Claim your free 20GB Pro+ account on Overleaf by signing up (or signing in) below.
-You'll need to verify a Caltech email address in order to receive your free Pro+ account.
+Claim your Overleaf Professional upgrade by signing up (or signing in) below.
+You’ll need to link your account to your Caltech single sign on.

 Welcome to the Caltech quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!

 Try out the Overleaf editor with built in tutorial

 If you'd like to dive straight into the editor, simply click the button to create a new paper using our quick-start template.
 A short tutorial will walk you through the main features to quickly get you started.

 Take our free course to quickly master the LaTeX essentials

 If you're new to LaTeX, we've put together a free online course to help you learn the basics.
 If you have never used LaTeX before, or if it has been a while and you would like a refresher, this is the place to start.